VIN-y/MissChanger/Klipper_Config/README.md

 1. [exclude_object] - [Exclude Object](https://youtu.be/QTwRZ_M159Q?si=oV987KDLM-wXsYoE), video guide by [ModBot](https://www.youtube.com/@ModBotArmy)
 2. [skew_correction] - calibrate with [Vector3D CaliLantern](https://vector3d.shop/products/calilantern-calibration)
 3. [input_shaper] - see section **4.2.**
+4. [bed_mesh] - This should has already been configured.
+However, make sure that there is a bed mesh profile named "default", for the PRINT_START to fallback to if needed.

 ### Step 1: Back-up your running system